 Although we’ve seen great advances in computing power, the amount of storage space offered with consumer laptops has actually decreased on average.

 Much of this downsizing of local storage space has been made possible by the concept of cloud computing.
-Since many applications now run via the cloud, in SaaS or Software as a Service model, there’s no need to install software locally on the computer.
+Since many applications now run via the cloud, in Software as a Service model (SaaS), there’s no need to install software locally on the computer.

 The same is true for file storage.
 Since people are working from their smartphones, tablets, laptops and work computers the need to store files in a central location is paramount.
 With cloud computing and online file hosting offering secure and robust platforms for data storage, there is less of a need to store files locally.